The city may install a kinder, gentler incinerator along the Newtown Creek — but Greenpoint residents say they’re the ones who would get burned.

 The proposal arose from the city’s efforts to double the rate of waste diverted from landfills from 15 percent to 30 percent, starting in 2006.

-City facilities handle 10,000 tons of garbage per day and nearly three million tons per year — about 40 percent of which gets processed in transfer stations in Greenpoint and Williamsburg.
+City facilities handle 10,000 tons of garbage from per day and nearly three million tons per year — about 40 percent of which gets processed in transfer stations in Greenpoint and Williamsburg.
 That’s far too much according to neighborhood activists, who say the last thing North Brooklyn needs is another waste transfer station.

 “It’s good that the mayor is looking at different ways to handle the city’s waste, but we’re concerned about this,” said Greenpoint resident Laura Hofmann, whose activist group, OUTRAGE, sent a letter to Mayor Bloomberg last month along with 30 other environmental organizations to protest the proposal.
 “An incinerator would further jeopardize the air quality.
 Between an increase in waste truck traffic and rising asthma rates, this could affect our health.”